Compression fronts from fast radio bursts: FRB energy losses

 The FRB is strongly damped if $\Delta\E$ approaches $\E$.
 Damping begins in the leading part of the FRB $\xi\ll T$, as the plasma entering the radio wave packet consumes its local energy $\E(\xi)\sim 4\pi r^2 \Uw(\xi)\, c\,\xi$ and makes the deep trapping regime $C\gg\Ctrap$ unsustainable.
 Damping succeeds in killing the FRB when it enables the plasma to keep going in $\xi$ and crossing the entire wave packet, which corresponds to $\Delta\E\sim\E$ and marginal trapping, $C\approx \Ctrap$.
 Therefore, the condition for marginal damping is \beq \frac{\Delta\E(r,\Ctrap)}{\E}\approx 1. \eeq It defines the boundary of the parameter space where FRBs are strongly damped.
-One can show that $\Delta\E(r,\Ctrap)/\E$ is a decreasing function of $\E$, so strong damping occurs for FRBs with energies $\E$ below a critical value $\E_{\rm esc}(r)$ defined by \Eq~(\ref{eq:damping}) and the corresponding critical luminosity is $\Lesc\sim \E_{\rm esc}/T$.
-The damping region on the $r$-$L$ plane is shown in Figure~\ref{fig:rL}.
+One can show that $\Delta\E(r,\Ctrap)/\E$ is a decreasing function of $\E$, so strong damping occurs for FRBs with energies $\E$ below a critical value $\E_{\rm esc}(r)$ defined by \Eq~(\ref{eq:damping}), and the corresponding critical luminosity is $\Lesc\sim \E_{\rm esc}/T$.
+Figure~\ref{fig:rL} shows the damping region on the $r$-$L$ plane, where $L$ is the peak luminosity of the FRB.
+In this example, we set the FRB duration $T=1$\,ms and assumed the shape of the radio wave packet stated in \Eq~(\ref{eq:packet}), which gives $\E=(3/8)LT$.